Your Child’s First Dental Visit

 See your dentist today for a custom mouth guard to protect your teeth and ensure that you maintain the highest level of performance on the field, court, or rink.

-To place a sealant an adhesive is first applied to the teeth.
-The sealant is then placed over the adhesive as a liquid, as if it is painted right onto the tooth.
-The liquid then hardens and creates a barrier between your tooth and any plaque, food particles, and bacteria.
-Sealants last for about 10 years and can be reapplied if necessary.
+An adhesive is first placed to the teeth in order to install a sealant.
+The sealant is then applied as a liquid, as if it were being painted directly onto the tooth, over the adhesive.
+The liquid then solidifies, forming a shield between your teeth and any bacteria, food particles, or plaque.
+When properly maintained, sealants endure for roughly 10 years and can be reapplied.

 $88 New Patient Special